Geoff Miller: Early life

 Born 8 September 1952, Chesterfield, Derbyshire, England Miller was educated at Chesterfield Grammar School.

-Miller tells a story that when he was seven years-old, he awoke at 5am on January 10 1959: "I went downstairs because I heard a noise.
+Miller tells a story that when he was seven years-old, he awoke at 5am on January 10, 1959: "I went downstairs because I heard a noise.
 My father was making a fire.
 I asked him what the noise was - he had the radio on.
 He told me that on the radio was the Ashes.
 This is England versus Australia, at cricket, in Australia.
 They're playing in Sydney.
 Fred Trueman was bowling to Norman O'Neil.
 He said: "Just think.
 One day, I could be listening to you playing for England, in Australia, for the Ashes."

 In 2016, Miller explained his nickname: "If your name is Miller or a Rhodes up north in England, then your nickname is always Dusty.
 A miller makes flour in a mill, so dusty.
 Nothing clever at all".

 County career

 From 1971 he was playing in Derbyshire Second XI and in young cricketer's teams.
 He made his first-class debut for Derbyshire in July 1973, in a match against Somerset, when he scored a duck in his only innings.
 He was the Cricket Writers' Club Young Cricketer of the Year in 1976.
-Miller became Derbyshire captain in 1979, and in the 1981 season, was a part of the Derbyshire side which won the National Westminster Bank Trophy.
+Miller became Derbyshire captain in 1979, and in the 1981 season, was a part of the Derbyshire team which won the National Westminster Bank Trophy.
 Although not captain that day, Miller was at the wicket with Colin Tunnicliffe to scramble the run they needed from the last ball in the final to secure victory.
 Miller went to Essex in 1987, helping them to win the 1989 Refuge Assurance Cup, but returned to Derbyshire for his last first-class season in 1990, when Derbyshire won the Refuge Assurance League.
 In 1991, he played Minor counties cricket for Cheshire.

 Miller was a correct right-handed batsman and a reliable right-arm off-break bowler, taking 888 wickets in 283 first-class matches (1973–1990) and 278 wickets in 334 List A matches (1973–1994).
 Notwithstanding his undoubted ability as a batsman, he only made two first-class centuries, although reaching 50 on 72 other occasions.